Coming to Campus

 What kinds of face coverings are acceptable?

-Starting on January 1, 2021, RDC will require everyone on campuses to follow these face covering guidelines:
+RDC requires everyone on campuses to follow these face covering guidelines:

 - ACCEPTABLE face coverings include: